 The way this activated charcoal is extracted involves scraping off only the white ash rather than dark ash.
 This process means you’re getting all of the benefits of activated charcoal without the risk of tattooing your gums or damaging your tooth enamel.

-Our team at Dr. Brite highly recommends incorporating oral care that is formulated with multiple ingredients that are truly naturally and work together to take care of your smile.
+Our team at Dr. Brite highly recommends incorporating oral care that is formulated with multiple ingredients, including natural and organic ingredients, that work together to take care of your smile.
 Skip the one-product oral care products on the market and pamper your pearly whites with a doctor-created line of oral care.